ppy/osu-wiki/wiki/Tournaments/oPHST/2018/en.md

 - Players shall alternate picks until a match winner is determined.
 This shall be in a Best-of-X series with the formats listed as follows:

-	- Round of 32/o!m Group Stage - Best-of-7 (First to 4)
+	- osu!standard Round of 32/osu!catch Round of 16/osu!mania Group Stage - Best-of-7 (First to 4)
-	- Round of 16/o!m Quarterfinals - Best-of-9 (First to 5)
+	- osu!standard Round of 16/osu!catch and osu!mania Quarterfinals - Best-of-9 (First to 5)
-	- Quarterfinals/o!m Semifinals - Best-of-11 (First to 6)
+	- osu!standard Quarterfinals/osu!catch and osu!mania Semifinals - Best-of-11 (First to 6)
-	- Semifinals/o!m Finals Week 1 - Best-of-13 (First to 7)
+	- osu!standard Semifinals/osu!catch and osu!mania Finals Week 1 - Best-of-13 (First to 7)
-	- Finals/o!m Finals Week 2 - Best-of-13 (First to 7)
+	- osu!standard Finals/osu!catch and osu!mania Finals Week 2 - Best-of-13 (First to 7)

 - For osu!standard, the players are **prohibited from consecutively picking maps from the same mod bracket on their turn to pick**.